Assertive Discipline Information

 Dr. Bob Kizlik

-How teachers view their roles in helping to prepare students to be productive citizens is in part a reflection of their values about behavior, and the rewards and consequences associated with those roles.
+How teachers view their roles in helping to prepare students to be productive citizens is in part a reflection of their own values, as well as their beliefs about behavior, and the rewards and consequences associated with those roles.
 Without absolutely putting the reader to sleep with all the theoretical arguments and opinions about how behavior is best managed in a classroom, this page will focus on one of the most widely used, yet very controversial systems - assertive discipline.
 What follows is a brief synopsis of assertive discipline, an opposing point of view, and then, of course, some links to sites on the Internet where you can find more information.
 For what more could you ask?

 The name most associated with assertive discipline is Lee Canter.
 He maintains that the key to this technique is catching students being "good," recognizing and supporting them when they behave appropriately, and on a consistent basis letting them know you like what they are doing.
 For Canter, students obey the rules because they get something out of doing so, or conversely, understand the consequences of breaking the rules.
 Assertive discipline in some form is likely the most widely used discipline plan in schools.
 Teachers who use assertive discipline say they like it because it is easy to use and is generally effective.